Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/MigrationGuide.md

 ### Long-running operations

 The way long-running operations are designed has changed slightly to conform to new patterns in the Azure SDK for .NET libraries.
 The differences are listed below:
-- In `3.1.x`, service methods used to begin with the `Start` prefix to indicate it starts a long-running operation.
-In `4.0.x`, that prefix is not used anymore.
+- In version `3.1.x`, service methods begin with the `Start` prefix to indicate it starts a long-running operation.
+In version `4.0.x`, that prefix is not used anymore.
 For example, `StartCopyModel` is equivalent to the new `CopyDocumentModelTo`.
-- In `3.1.x`, you had to call the `WaitForCompletionAsync` method to wait for the long-running operation to finish running.
-In `4.0.x`, methods that start a long-running operation take a required `waitUntil` parameter.
+- In version `3.1.x`, the method `WaitForCompletionAsync` had to be called to wait for the long-running operation to finish running.
+- In version `4.0.x`, methods that start a long-running operation take a required `waitUntil` parameter.
 You can pass the value `WaitUntil.Completed` to wait for the operation to complete and obtain its result; or set it to `WaitUntil.Started` if you just want to start the operation and consume the result later.

 Waiting for long-running operations to finish in `3.1.x`:
 ```C# Snippet:WaitForLongRunningOperationV2